 - Virtually Explore the SCRCA using interactive maps or aerial imagery.

 - Delve into the details via the comprehensive Gazetteer.
 This provides access to ALL of the locations in the database including:

 The SCRCA Project uses a wide variety of both general and specialist terminology.
 The latter includes terms drawn from the fields of archaeology, architecture and conservation, as well as from railway engineering and railway operations.
 The Glossary of Terms lists - and provides brief definitions for - some of this essential 'jargon' and this will be expanded to include architectural terminology when we begin to upload 'formal descriptions' for key locations.
 All of the locations (sites and structures) associated with the SCRCA Project have been classified by location 'type'.
 Some have been further classified by location 'variant'.
 A list of the types and variants (with definitions and examples) can be accessed via the Location Types and Location Variants options in the footer menu.

 Some of the locations within the SCRCA benefit from additional official protection such as 'listing' (for structures) and 'scheduling' (for sites).
-A list of the various protection categories associated with the SCRCA Project is available via the Protection Categories option in the footer menu.
+The various classifications are listed and briefly explained on the Protection Categories page.

-The SCRCA Project: Notes regarding data control, copyright and usage page covers the subjects indicated in the title.
+The SCRCA Project: Notes regarding data control, copyright and usage page covers the subjects indicated by its title.

 If you'd like to help us with any aspect of the SCRCA Project, we would very much like to hear from you.
 The key tasks associated with the project are listed and briefly explained on the SCRCA Project: Getting Involved page.

 See also the 'Plea for Information and Images' page.